VNG-Realisatie/nlx/docs/docs/reference-information/oidc.md

 ## Configuration hints for providers

 There exist a number of applications and cloud providers that offer OpenID Connect.
-Below are configuration hints for providers that have been used succesfully with NLX.
+Below are configuration hints for providers that have been used successfully with NLX.

 ### Dex